ArooshJ/Navacado/README.md

 Based on this data, the system calculates the total lecs attended, percentage attendance of any student in lectures during a timetable, or within a specific time periods, for specific courses, etc based on the data in the database.

+Beisdes this, there are views for CRUD for each model mention in the first para.
+Attempt has been made to manage permissions for each view, where certain crud privileges are given to faculties, hods, class incharges, course heads and superusers

 The System is currently a restAPI created completely using django REST framework while the database used for testing is a local MySQL database.